softindex/datakernel/boot/README.md

 The main component is a `ServiceGraphModule` which builds dependency graph based on Guice's object graph.
 It is used to start or stop services concurrently, according to their dependencies.

-* Although, Guice is used here as a dependency injector tool, it is not the main component of the module and can be replaced with another tool.
+* Although Guice is used here as a dependency injector tool, it is not the main component of the module and can be replaced with another tool.
 * `ConfigModule` helps to configure services in a simple way.
 There is a rich set of config converters that can be used to set up your application.